 Train Online to Become a Certified Food Literacy Educator in Your Community.
-The Next Training is from 4/10-4/28.
-Application Deadline is April 7th, 2017.
+The Next Training will be in the Fall.
+You can apply to our future training here.

 Take your skills to the next level by mastering the CBP curriculum and program planning strategies.
 Become a lifelong Certified Food Literacy Educator to lead programming in your community.

 An online program that teaches individuals how to be healthy leaders, prepare healthy low-cost seasonal meals, undertake a healthy kitchen makeover and then trains leaders to facilitate food literacy and cooking education programs in their own communities.

 We're looking for YOU if your an aspiring cook, educator, health professional, community leader, parent, summer camp counselor, community volunteer or if you have a passion for food, cooking, sustainability, and nutrition.

 The Food Literacy Educator training will prepare you with the skills to prepare healthy whole foods using sustainable ingredients.
 You'll master the preparation of whole grains and beans, fermenting, and meal planning strategies.
 The training program will teach you to build community-based partnerships, fundraise, plan, customize, lead and assess the impact of your own cooking and nutrition education program.